opconWizard/opcon-docs/docs/reference/Operations-Machine-Messages.md

 ### UNIX LSAM Exit Codes

-When a job completes, the OpCon status will change to either \'Finished OK\' or \'Failed\'.
+When a job completes, the OpCon status will change to either 'Finished OK' or 'Failed'.
 The 20-character message text changes to include the exit codes from the job.

 #### LSAM Exit Codes